 QLACs are perfect for deferring income up to the age of 85 that may help to address potential future higher tax brackets.
 Qualified retirement plans include those that fund the QLAC, which defers taxation until distributions are made and are not reportable as required minimum distributions, with a limitation of $200,000.

 In this context, it is crucial for the Hawaiian Electric Industries employees to get ready for the possible changes in the tax laws.
 Some of the current strategies include Roth conversions, tax-loss harvesting, and strategic gifting, which are very useful based on the current laws.
-This is because the situation is different for every single Hawaiian Electric Industries employee, and therefore the advice of a tax or financial expert is crucial as we head into the election season.
+This is because the situation is different for every single Hawaiian Electric Industries employee, and therefore the advice of a tax or financial expert is crucial in the current tax environment.

 IRA traditional account owners should consider certain pros and cons of converting their accounts to Roth IRA.
 The major ones include paying taxes on the amount being converted at the time of conversion, the rules on withdrawals from a Roth IRA, and the age and annual contribution limits on contributing to a Roth IRA.
 For instance, if you are required to take a RMD in the year that you convert, you must take it before converting to a Roth IRA.
 The following is an investment risk statement: